 Google Terms of Service for Your Personal Use

 Welcome!
-By using Google's search engine or other Google services ("Google Services"), you agree to be bound by the following terms and conditions (the "Terms of Service").
+By using Google's search engine services ("Google Search Services"), you agree to be bound by the following terms and conditions (the "Terms of Service").

 Content Linked to by Google

 The sites displayed as search results or linked to by Google Search Services are developed by people over whom Google exercises no control.
 The search results that appear from Google's indices are indexed by Google's automated machinery and computers, and Google cannot and does not screen the sites before including them in the indices from which such automated search results are gathered.
 A search using Google Search Services may produce search results and links to sites that some people find objectionable, inappropriate, or offensive.
 We cannot guarantee that a Google search will not locate unintended or objectionable content and assume no responsibility for the content of any site included in any search results or otherwise linked to by the Google Search Services.